 Several years ago revenue sharing was all the rage with several team managers making public calls for the major race organisers to pay them money.
 Only even if a race owner felt inclined, when you looked at the data the sums available were small.
 Now it’s time to refresh the numbers and also to see how the teams are doing.

-As well as the Tour de France ASO owns other races like the Vuelta a España, Paris-Nice and Critérium du Dauphiné, Paris-Roubaix, Liège-Bastogne-Liège, the Flèche Wallonne and Paris-Tours among others.
+As well as the Tour de France, ASO owns other races like the Vuelta a España, Paris-Nice and Critérium du Dauphiné, Paris-Roubaix, Liège-Bastogne-Liège, the Flèche Wallonne and Paris-Tours among others.
 It is also involved in the Tour of Oman, the Tour de Yorkshire, the Arctic Race of Norway, the Deutschland Tour and the Tour de California.
-You’ll also know the Saitama and Shanghai criterium events and all these names ought to be familiar to cycling fans but it also runs motorsport rallies like Paris-Dakar, golf tournaments, the Paris marathon and other urban runs as well as the sailing Tour of France.
-What share of the €227 million revenue is derived from pro cycling isn’t public but even if we just assumed it was 100% and then compounded this wrong assumption with the wild idea that ASO would give away half its revenue to the 22 pro teams that race the Tour de France then this would amount €5.1 million per team.
+You’ll also know the Saitama and Shanghai criterium events.
+It also runs motorsport rallies like Paris-Dakar, golf tournaments, the Paris marathon and other urban runs as well as the sailing Tour of France.
+What share of the €227 million revenue is derived from pro cycling isn’t public but even if we just assumed it was 100% and then compounded this wrong assumption with the wild idea that ASO would give away half its revenue to the 22 pro teams that race the Tour de France then we’d get to €5.1 million per team.
 Only these revenues have costs too, ASO has wages and social security to pay, hotels to reserve, police charges are due and more.
 Trawl the accounts and these costs amounted to €182.6 million, leaving a profit of €44.5 million for 2017.

 Now assume again 50% of this profit is shared among the teams 22 teams and it’s €1 million per team.
-Useful but it doesn’t change the game and we’re still assuming all of ASO’s revenue comes from cycling and the Amaury family would hand over half of their profits to help out teams funded by corporations, governments and billionaires.
+Useful but it doesn’t change the game and we’re still assuming all of ASO’s revenue comes from cycling and the Amaury family would somehow donate half of their profits to teams owned by corporations, governments and billionaires.

 ASO is only one organiser.
 RCS Sport is number two and runs the Giro, and owns Tirreno-Adriatico, the UAE Tour, Milan-Sanremo and Il Lombardia.
 It also runs marathons and other sports events, like powerboating races in the Middle-East.
 It’s a subsidiary of RCS which is now controlled by Urbano Cairo (pictured) but not yet acquired in full and for now they still publish accounts with details.
 Here’s a screengrab for RCS Sport in 2017: